EpicKanbanSystem/Epic-templates/template-without-comments.md

 version: 2.2
 status: Active
 ---
-# Short Name of Epic
+# LONG Name of Epic

 > **Note:** The concept of an Epic here is an adaptation of an Epic within the Scale Agile Framework (SAFe).